atolab/uhlc-rs/README.md

-To avoid a "too fast clock" to make an HLC drift too much in the future, the `uhlc::HLC::update_with_timestamp(timestamp)` operation will return an error if the incoming timestamp exceeds the current physical time more than a delta (currently hard-coded to 100ms).
+To avoid a "too fast clock" to make an HLC drift too much in the future, the `uhlc::HLC::update_with_timestamp(timestamp)` operation will return an error if the incoming timestamp exceeds the current physical time more than a delta (100ms by default, configurable declaring the `UHLC_MAX_DELTA_MS` environment variable).
 In such case, it could be wise to refuse or drop the incoming event, since it might not be correctly ordered with further events.

 ## Usages
 **uhlc** is currently used in [Eclipse zenoh](https://github.com/eclipse-zenoh/zenoh).